modernham/Linux-Tools/README.md

 # Linux-Tools
-Collection of tolls and scripts I use to manage my linux server.
+Collection of tools and scripts I use to manage my linux server.

-Not much to see here.
+Probably not useful to anyone else, but they're here.